|

 U.S. Global Change Research Information Office

 Plant pathogens can equally overwhelm an entire ecosystem.
-The chestnut blight fungus arrived in New York City in the late 19th century on nursery stock from ... that replaced many of the chestnuts were red oaks, which are particularly susceptible to the blight.
+The chestnut blight fungus arrived in New York City in the late 19th century on nursery stock from Asia ... that replaced many of the chestnuts were red oaks, which are particularly susceptible to the blight.
 Introduced species can drastically affect specific plants or animals even when the invaders do not ...

 www.eap.mcgill.ca